Roy Mustang: In the first anime

-During the first anime, Mustang remains at Eastern Headquarters for the early portions of the series until he is transferred back to Central after Hughes' death.
-When pursuing the Elrics after the Stone's creation in Liore, Mustang learns that the Führer is a homunculus, and tries to expose him to the top brass of the military by revealing the truth about the Führer's secretary, Juliet Douglas.
+Forced by Bradley to pursue the Elrics after the Stone's creation, Mustang learns that Bradley is a homunculus and tries to expose him to the top brass of the military by revealing the truth about the Führer's secretary, Juliet Douglas.
+Mustang also finally comes to the true realization of all the corruption and institution plaguing the military which got Hughes killed in the first place.
+Edward and Mustang, despite their rocky relationship all this time around, finally repair it, coming to a greater understanding of each other before going their separate ways.
 Although Bradley intends for him to die in combat during the Northern Campaign, Mustang instead stays in Central, making his move to avenge Hughes.
 Mustang then moves on to the Führer's mansion and stages his fight.
-Mustang is able to defeat Bradley when his son, Selim, unwittingly brings the skull of the man from which the Führer was created and weakens Bradley.
-As Mustang escapes the Führer's mansion, he is confronted by a maniacal Frank Archer, who shoots him.
-Hawkeye arrives in time to save Mustang and kills Archer.
+Mustang is only able to defeat Bradley when his son, Selim, unwittingly brings the skull of the man from which the Führer was created and weakens Bradley.
+As Mustang escapes the Führer's mansion, he is confronted by a maniacal Frank Archer, who shoots him unconscious, losing his left eye in the process.
+Hawkeye arrives in time to save Mustang's life and kills Archer, after which Mustang is forced to wear an eye patch while temporarily bedridden.

 In Fullmetal Alchemist the Movie: Conqueror of Shamballa, Mustang resigns from both alchemy and his rank to become an ordinary enlisted man in a remote outpost.
 However, when Central is under attack by armies and airships from a parallel universe, Mustang steps up and takes command, using his alchemy to defend Central.
-Mustang and his comrade Alex Louis Armstrong are able to find a hot-air balloon to reach the airships, where he is reunited with the Elric brothers, and helps them gain entry into the airship.
+Mustang and his comrade Alex Louis Armstrong are able to find a hot-air balloon to reach the airships, where he is reunited with the Elric brothers and helps them gain entry into the airship.
+Mustang and Alphonse are sad to watch Edward leave for good and destroy the gate on the parallel universe's side, knowing Edward will be trapped there permanently, but Mustang at the last second allows Alphonse to go so he can be with his brother.
 At the end of the movie, Al says that Mustang and his team are now responsible for destroying the Amestris side of the Gate.